AdaptiveParticles/LibAPR/INSTALL_INSTRUCTIONS.md

 find_package(APR REQUIRED)

 add_executable(HelloAPR helloWorld.cpp)
-target_link_libraries(HelloAPR  ${HDF5_LIBRARIES} ${TIFF_LIBRARIES} apr::staticLib)
+target_link_libraries(HelloAPR  ${HDF5_LIBRARIES} ${TIFF_LIBRARIES} APR::staticLib)
 ```

-if shared version is preferred then apr::sharedLib should be used (and of course APR_BUILD_SHARED_LIB=ON during lib build step).
+if shared version is preferred then APR::sharedLib should be used (and of course APR_BUILD_SHARED_LIB=ON during lib build step).

-NOTICE: if APR is isntalled in not standard directory then some hint for cmake must be provided by adding install dir to CMAKE_PREFIX_PATH like for above example:
+NOTICE: if APR is installed in not standard directory then some hint for cmake must be provided by adding install dir to CMAKE_PREFIX_PATH like for above example:

 ```
 export CMAKE_PREFIX_PATH=/tmp/APR:$CMAKE_PREFIX_PATH